jenkins-x/jx-docs/content/architecture/jenkins-x-pipelines.md

 However it's still reusing the same reusable and composable build packs under the covers.
 (The Jenkins X [build packs](/architecture/build-packs/) are actually written in Jenkins X Pipelines YAML).

-One thing you will notice is that with Jenkins X Pipelines we don't need to copy/paste a large `Jenkisnfile` into each application's git repository; usually the generated `jenkins-x.yml` file is small, like this:
+One thing you will notice is that with Jenkins X Pipelines we don't need to copy/paste a large `Jenkinsfile` into each application's git repository; usually the generated `jenkins-x.yml` file is small, like this:

 ```yaml
 buildPack: maven